1367 (6th January)

 1376 (8th June)

 Richard’s father, Edward the Black Prince, died.
 This made Richard heir to the throne.

 1376 (20th November)

 Richard was created a Knight of the Garter.

 1377 (21st June)

-died following a stroke.
+died following a stroke and Richard succeeded to the throne.
 Richard’s uncle, John of Gaunt

 was made regent for the young king.

 1377 (16th July)